dongyx/c2w/README.md

 c2w --cgi --mime text/html kramdown
 ```

-Give it the execution permission and put it in the `cgi-bin` directory of your HTTP serve.
+Give it the execution permission and put it in the `cgi-bin` directory of your HTTP server.
 Now you get an online Markdown renderer at `..../cgi-bin/netmark`.

 ## Detailed Usage